adonisjs/adonis-app/README.md

 # AdonisJs Application

-This repo is the pre-configured project structure to be used for creating ambitious web applications using AdonisJs.
+This repo is the pre-configured project structure to be used for creating ambitious web servers using AdonisJs.

 > Make sure to star the official [framework repo](https://github.com/adonisjs/adonis-framework) or [tweet on twitter](https://twitter.com/intent/tweet?url=http://adonisjs.com&text=I%20am%20using%20AdonisJs,%20a%20practical%20MVC%20framework%20for%20nodejs&hashtags=nodejs,adonisframework) :wave: